A LIFELONG IMPACT

 We assist these communities through education, development and support so they are equipped to build economically sustainable livelihoods and by doing so empowering them means empowering others.
 Taking care of the future is one of our main objectives and this means the youth need to be the focus and driving force of this growth.
 At a basic and practical level, children need guidance, they need support, they need to be educated, they need to be equipped with developmental skills and they need to matter.

-Our Corporate Social Investment (CSI) projects or – Passion Projects – are committed to helping our communities and our two biggest initiatives start at a grassroots level.
+Our Passion Projects – are committed to helping our communities and our initiatives start at a grassroots level.

-Other community development causes are driven by our in-house community manager, Trichia Jacobs and these focus on working with Makwetse School on a deeper level such as teacher support and development.
+All Kapama’s community development projects are driven by our in-house community manager, Trichia Jacobs and the focus is to work with Makwetse School, in Akornhoek, on a deeper level such as teacher support and development.

 Visits to Makwetse School are possible for Kapama guests and by visiting the school, guests can be hands-on and present to see the development work in practice and experience the greater community we are proud to be a part of.